Elektrikar/KOP-stranka/README.md

 - Change date format in admin (Posledná aktivita: 2025-11-09 18:15:58)
 - do something with import.php
-- quantity to items in database
+- stock of items is in database, but not used anywhere
 - add favicon

 ### Large Features